sebasyii/zeno/modules/Peg/README.md

 ## The Problem

 Application-level DOS attacks like Regular Expression Denial of Service (ReDoS) can hog process memory and CPU.
-Given the sheer number of ReDoS issues added to the CVE database every now and then, it is evedent that such vulnerabilities are a common occurrence.
+Given the sheer number of ReDoS issues added to the CVE database every now and then, it is evident that such vulnerabilities are a common occurrence.
 Other examples include SQL wildcard attacks, password hashing issues, and headless browser abuse.

 One approach to harden a server against such attacks would be to kill computationally expensive tasks after a given timeout.
 One might use the [Express timeout middleware](https://expressjs.com/en/resources/middleware/timeout.html) to respond with a timeout error after a given timeout.
 However, this does not stop the actual route handler, allowing the requests to continue hogging CPU resources indefinitely.